BryanGrandon/JavaScript-Notes/README.md

   - Use the `break` statement to terminate a loop, switch, or in conjunction with a labeled statement.
   - The `continue` statement can be used to restart a while, do-while, for, or label statement.

-- `do while`

-  The do...while statement creates a loop that executes a specified statement as long as the test condition evaluates to true.
+- The `do...while` statement creates a loop that executes a specified statement as long as the test condition evaluates to true.
 The condition is evaluated after executing the statement

   ```js
   let i = 0;